 Studios – The blankets are very popular with studio professionals and vocalists alike.
 You can build a pretty handy DIY vocal booth with these blankets and some basic carpentry skills.
 People who take recording seriously cannot afford to have echo reverberating in their recording space.

-This is the reason that some types of movers blankets are not the best choice is because their outer layers are not specifically designed for sound transparency, and you get noise reflection.
+This is the reason that some types of movers blankets are not the best choice is that their outer layers are not specifically designed for sound transparency, and you get noise reflection.

 The inner layers are what do most of the work.
 Common sound insulation filler materials are recycled cotton, fiberglass, mineral wool, and mass loaded vinyl.
 The density of these materials is what absorbs and dampens the sound waves.